CIRCLING THE DRAIN?

 This book is organized according to a series of related topics.
 They are briefly summarized as follows:

 · This is not the first time a civilization has undergone political and social deterioration and slowly collapsed on itself.
 A ridiculously abridged history of the Roman Republic and Empire depicts critical aspects of its decline.
 [Chapter 2]

 · The characteristics by which the status of a civilization may be portrayed usually vary with time from its rise to its eventual fall.
 Depending on how each aspect may be described, measured, or manipulated at a given stage it may, or may not, give an accurate measure of the actual status of the civilization.
 [Chapter 3]

 · Small countries, provinces, and other divisions can usually be governed effectively by a single centralized government.
 As the population and diversity increase, centralized governance becomes less and less effective, more corrupt, and more dictatorial.
 [Chapter 4]

-· A civilization slowly circling the drain will not be recognized by most people because they prefer to take their cues from superficial aspects rather than look at the evidence directly in front of them.
+· A civilization slowly circling the drain will not be recognized by most people because they prefer to take their cues from superficial or convenient aspects rather than look at the evidence directly in front of them.
 This phenomenon is known by the academic-sounding term cognitive dissonance.
 [Chapter 6]

 · The concept of a significant fraction of a population choosing freebies and various forms of entertainment rather than dealing with realty is not a new one.
 Nearly two thousand years ago the Roman poet and satirist Juvenal coined a phrase to describe the phenomenon that is still well-known and relevant today: bread and circuses.
 [Chapter 7]